-8 Employment Sectors
+1 Employment Sectors

-9 The largest share of jobs in Cape Elizabeth are in the education and health care sectors, accounting for

-10 more than half of all jobs in 2015.
-The second largest sector in Cape Elizabeth is leisure and hospitality,

-11 accounting for 14% of jobs in Town.
-These sectors both have a disproportionately higher share of jobs

-12 compared to Cumberland County and the state.
-On the other hand, there were no manufacturing jobs in

-13 Cape Elizabeth in 2014, where overall this sector accounted for nearly 9% of jobs statewide.
-Also, there

-14 were significantly fewer retail and wholesale trade jobs in Cape Elizabeth, accounting for about 17% of

-15 jobs across state and county and just 3% of jobs in Cape Elizabeth.
+- 2 The largest share of jobs in Cape Elizabeth are in the education and health care sectors, accounting for - 3 more than half of all jobs in 2015.
+The second largest sector in Cape Elizabeth is leisure and hospitality, - 4 accounting for 14% of jobs in Town.
+These sectors both have a disproportionately higher share of jobs - 5 compared to Cumberland County and the state.
+On the other hand, there were no manufacturing jobs in - 6 Cape Elizabeth in 2014, where overall this sector accounted for nearly 9% of jobs statewide.
+Also, there - 7 were significantly fewer retail and wholesale trade jobs in Cape Elizabeth, accounting for about 17% of - 8 jobs across state and county and just 3% of jobs in Cape Elizabeth.

+EMPLOYMENT BY SECTOR 2015

+Source: U.S. Census On the Map

-2 Between 2005 and 2015 the total number of jobs in Cape Elizabeth increased about 6%, from 1,335 to
+- 10 Between 2005 and 2015 the total number of jobs in Cape Elizabeth increased about 6%, from 1,335 to - 1,414.

-3 1,414.
 Most of this growth was in the professional and business service sector, adding 41 jobs.
-Even

-4 though there was only a slight increase in the education and health services sectors, these jobs still

-5 accounted for about 45% of employment, followed by leisure and hospitality, with 17% of Cape

-6 Elizabeth based jobs in 2015.
+Even - 12 though there was only a slight increase in the education and health services sectors, these jobs still - accounted for about 45% of employment, followed by leisure and hospitality, with 17% of Cape - 14 Elizabeth based jobs in 2015.